MullionGroup/gorm-adapter/README.md

 import (
 	"github.com/casbin/casbin/v2"
-	gormadapter "github.com/casbin/gorm-adapter/v3"
+	gormadapter "github.com/MullionGroup/gorm-adapter"
-	_ "github.com/go-sql-driver/mysql"
+	_ "github.com/go-sql-driver/postgres"
 )

 func main() {
 	// Initialize a Gorm adapter and use it in a Casbin enforcer:
-	// The adapter will use the MySQL database named "casbin".
+	// The adapter will use the Postgres database named "casbin".
 	// If it doesn't exist, the adapter will create it automatically.
-	// You can also use an already existing gorm instance with gormadapter.NewAdapterByDB(gormInstance) a, _ := gormadapter.NewAdapter("mysql", "mysql_username:mysql_password@tcp(127.0.0.1:3306)/") // Your driver and data source.
+	// You can also use an already existing gorm instance with gormadapter.NewAdapterByDB(gormInstance) a, _ := gormadapter.NewAdapter("postgres", "postgres_username:mysql_password@tcp(127.0.0.1:3306)/") // Your driver and data source.
 	e, _ := casbin.NewEnforcer("examples/rbac_model.conf", a)

 	// Or you can use an existing DB "abc" like this: